Cataracts and Cataract Surgery

 We generally quote a success rate of 90% in dogs who undergo cataract surgery.
 Another way of putting this is that 10% or 1 in 10 dogs do not have a successful outcome and cannot see in the operated eye after surgery.

-If you’d like to find out more about how Focus can treat your dog’s (or cat’s) cataracts, please ask your vet to contact us.
+If you’d like to find out more about how Focus can treat your dog’s (or cat’s) cataracts, please ask your vet to contact us or give us a call on 01295 238160.